mhite926/qiskit-ising-scattering/README.md

 # Julia Simulations:
 - ising-tebd-trunc.ipynb - TEBD simulations of our truncated wavepackets.
 I copy and paste the necessary Givens angles from givens-angles.ipynb.
-- ising-tebd-ipynb = TEBD simulations of full wavepackets.
+- ising-tebd.ipynb - TEBD simulations of full wavepackets.
-- ising-tebd-approx.ipnb - Nearly identical to file above, just with $\sigma^- \rightarrow \sigma^x$ in the state preparation.
+- ising-tebd-approx.iypnb - Nearly identical to file above, just with $\sigma^- \rightarrow \sigma^x$ in the state preparation.
 No longer needed, but it was enlightening to see the effect.
 - tebd-analysis.ipynb - Used to plot Julia data.

 # Old Files